-- Diagnosis of nonradiographic spondyloarthropathy (nrSpA) when BOTH of the following are present: - o Radiographs which are negative or equivocal for sacrolliitis (Grade 0-2) - o Inflammatory back pain which has been present for at least 3 months.
-Inflammatory back pain is defined as back pain with at least FOUR (4) of the following features: - Patient is younger than age 40 - Insidious (gradual) onset - Improvement with exercise - No improvement with rest - Pain at night that improves on getting up - Baseline imaging prior to therapy when the diagnosis is based on radiographic findings - Reevaluation in patients who have received at least 3 months of tumor necrosis factor inhibitors without clinical improvement
+- Diagnosis of nonradiographic spondyloarthropathy (nrSpA) when BOTH of the following are present: - o Radiographs which are negative or equivocal for sacroiliitis (Grade 0-2) - Inflammatory back pain which has been present for at least 3 months.
+Inflammatory back pain is defined as back pain with at least FOUR (4) of the following features: - Patient is younger than age 40 - Insidious (gradual) onset - Improvement with exercise - No improvement with rest - Pain at night that improves on getting up - Baseline imaging prior to therapy when the diagnosis is based on radiographic findings - Reevaluation in patients who have received at least 3 months of tumor necrosis factor inhibitors without clinical improvement spondylitis, reactive arthritis, psoriatic arthritis, arthropathy associated with inflammatory bowel d isease, and undifferentiated spondyloarthritis.

-Axial spondyloarthritis includes a group of rare (estimated 0.25% to 1% prevalence) disorders that may be HLA-B27 positive and that manifest with inflammatory changes around the enthesis.
-Spondyloarthritis includes an kylosing spondylitis, reactive arthritis, psoriatic arthritis, arthropathy associated with inflammatory bowel disease, and undifferentiated spondyloarthritis.
+Axial spondyloarthritis includes a group of rare (estimated 0.25% to 1% prevalence) disorders thatmay be HLA-B27 positive and that manifestwith inflammatory changes around the enthesis.
+Spondyloarthritis includes ankylosing

 The Assessment of SpondyloArthritis International Society (ASAS) has developed and validated criteria for spondyloarthritis, as well as for their subsets: axial spondyloarthritis and peripheral spondyloarthritis.
-(Sepriano, 2017, #77) While sacroillitis is the most common MRI manifestation of axial spondyloarthropathy, bone marrow edema can be seen in the vertebrae as well and characteristic patterns have been described.
-(Baraliakos, 2016, #78)
+(Sepriano, 2017, #78) While sacroillitis is the most common MRI manifestation of axial spondyloarthropathy, bone marrow edema can be seen in the vertebrae as well and characteristic patterns have been described.
+(Baraliakos, 2016, #79)

-There is consensus among guidelines that radiography of the pelvis and/or spine is the preferred imaging modality for initial evaluation of spondyloarthritis.
-Radiographs of the whole spine are recommended as the first-line imaging modality.
-(Schueller-Weidekamm, 2014, #79) Plain film X-ray of the sacroiliac joints should be considered for suspected axial spondyloarthritis, unless the person is likely to have an immature skeleton.
-(National Institute for Health Care Excellence, 2017, #80) In patients with an kylosing spondylitis (not nonradiographic axial spondyloarthritis), initial conventional radiography of the lumbar and cervical spine is recommended to detect syndesmophytes, which are predictive of development of new syndesmophytes.
-(Mandl, 2015, #81)
+There is consensus among guidelines that radiography of the p elvis and/or spine is the preferred imaging modality for initial evaluation of spondyloarthritis.
+Radiographs of thewhole spineare recommended as the first-line imaging modality.(Schueller-Weidekamm, 2014, #80) Plain film X-ray of the sacroiliac joints should be considered for suspected axial spondyloarthritis, unless the person is likely to have an immature skeleton.(National Institute for Health Care Excellence, 2017, #81) In patients with ankylosing spondylitis (not nonradiographic axial spondyloarthritis), initial conventional radiography of the lumbar and cervical spine is recommended to detect syndesmophytes, which are predictive of development of new syndesmophytes.(Mandl, 2015, #82)

-The ASAS criteria for axial spondyloarthritis have a high diagnostic accuracy, sensitivity 82% and specificity 88% based on a systematic review of 9 papers and 5739 patients.
-(Sepriano, 2017, #77) Patients that do not meet the ASAS criteria are a low pretest probability group unlikely to have axial spondyloarthropathy.
-The ASAS criteria for axial spondyloarthritis include age < 45 years, back pain of at least 3 months duration, sacroillitis on imaging (either definitive changes on radiography or evidence from MRI) and one characteristic feature, and HLA-B27 positive; or at least 2 characteristic clinical features, which include arthritis, uveitis, dactylitis, psoriasis, Crohn's disease, positive nonsteroidal anti-inflammatory drug response, family history, and positive HLA-B27.
+The ASAS criteriafor axial spondyloarthritis have a high diagnostic accuracy, sensitivity 82% and specificity 88% based on a systematic review of 9 papers and 5739 patients.
+(Sepriano, 2017, #78) Patients that do not meet the ASAS criteria are a low pretest probability group unlikely to have axial spondyloarthropathy.
+The ASAS criteria for axial spondyloarthritis include age < 45 years, back pain of at least 3 months duration, sacroillitis on imaging (either definitive changes on radiography or evidence from MRI) and onecharacteristic feature, and HLA-B27 positive; or at least 2 characteristic clinical features, which includearthritis, uveitis, dactylitis, psoriasis, Crohn's disease, positive nonsteroidal anti-inflammatory drug response, family history, and positive HLA-B27.

-Diagnostic criteria for ASAS are based on MRI of the sacroiliac joints, not the spine.
+Diagnostic criteriafor ASAS are based on MRI of the sacroiliac joints, not the spine.
 MRI of the spine has a low yield in patients with a negative sacroiliac joint MRI and should not be routinely performed.
 A retrospective study of 1191 patients under age 45 with chronic lower back pain found sacroiliitis in approximately 7% of patients.
-Less than 2% of patients with a negative sacroiliac joint MRI had a positive spine MRI, and spine MRI changed management in only 0.16% of cases.
-(Ez-Zaitouni, 2017, #82) MRI can demonstrate edema of the vertebral body corners (also known as corner inflammatory lesions) and bone marrow edema.
-A positive MRI spine is defined as 3 or more lesions present on 2 or more slices, but this definition is used primarily for research purposes.
-(Ez-Zaitouni, 2017, #82)
+Less than 2% of patients with a negative sacroiliac joint MRI had a positive spine MRI, and spine MRI changed management in only 0.16% of cases.(Ez-Zaitouni, 2017, #83) MRI can demonstrate edema of the vertebral body corners (also known as corner inflammatory lesions) and bone marrow edema.
+A positive MRI spine is defined as 3 or more lesions present on 2 or more slices, but this definition is used primarily for research purposes.(Ez-Zaitouni, 2017, #83)